elumobility/elu-twins/README.md

 response = requests.post(url="localhost:8000/twin/charge-point/action/connect-charger", headers=headers, json=json_data)
 ```

 Now the charger is available for charging and you can start charging sessions.
-To start a charging session, you need the id of the connector and the id of the vehicle you want to start charging.
+To start a charging session, you need the ID of the connector and the ID of the vehicle you want to start charging.

 ```python
 headers = {